Cyber security stories that will scare you into action

 Is your environment an unsecured haunted house?

 If you do not want to be a part of a security horror story, it is time for you to take action.
 A penetration testing can identify vulnerabilities in your environment such as weak password policies, service and application flaws, improper configurations, and risky user-behaviors.
-It can be scary to think about what security gaps a penetration testing might uncover but it does not have to be!
-Read our latest whitepaper What is penetration testing?
-4 critical steps to address security flaws and get the best practice recommendations to walk you through the process.

 With more than 120 million active users, Office (O365) is a frontrunner in the cloud service popularity contest.
 Consequently, its users are equally popular with hackers.
 For IT pros, storing data in the cloud means a bigger attack surface, a threat aggravated by targeted, more sophisticated techniques.
 Guided by the “you are only secure as…Read More